cpbotha/cpbotha.github.io/content/posts/2018-03-11-weekly-head-voices-135-its-all-rainbows-and-unicorns-no-really.md

 # À bientôt

 Thank you very much for stopping by!
-Have a productive week, and don&#8217;t forget to exercise.
+Have a productive week, and don’t forget to exercise.

 I look forward to our next meeting.